jup-ag/space-station/labs/2-perpetual-exchange/5-faq/1-faq.md

 The **`PNL`** shown is the amount before fees.
 The exact amount is shown under **`Deposit/Withdraw`** tab.
 :::

 **6. I have an existing SOL-Long position.
-I deposited 1 SOL to open a ne SOL-Long position but I don’t see my new position.**
+I deposited 1 SOL to open a new SOL-Long position but I don’t see my new position.**

 Both positions will be combined into one position, where